 Final Farewells: Signing a Yearbook on the Eve of the Civil War

-Have students imagine themselves as a graduate and write a message in McNeel’s yearbook, taking in the events that transpired within what would be “their” college years.
+- Have students imagine themselves as a graduate and write a message in McNeel’s yearbook, taking the events that transpired within what would be “their” college years.